 The deadline for applications to be received will be announced at a later date.

 What’s the Hiring Process?

 The Executive will review applications internally and invite the top candidates for individual interviews, either in-person or remotely via teleconference.
 Once interviews are complete, the Executive will deliberate and vote.
 Successful candidates will be informed as soon as the final decision is made.

-In advance of our yearly Executive Elections each Spring, a Chief Electoral Officer and at least one Deputy Electoral Officer will be appointed to oversee all aspects of the election, ensuring it runs according to the rules outlined in Article 7 of our Constitution.
+In advance of our yearly Executive Elections each Spring, a Chief Electoral Officer and at least one Deputy Electoral Officer will be appointed to oversee all aspects of the election, ensuring it runs according to the Electoral Code.

-To act in either of these positions, individuals must be at least 18 years or older, and are disqualified from being a Candidate for any Executive Position in this upcoming election.
-Hiring for these positions will open in early to mid-February, with appointments being made by the outgoing Executive just prior to the dropping of the writ and the beginning of the Nomination and Campaign Period.
+To act in either of these positions, individuals must be at least 18 years or older, and are disqualified from being a Candidate for any Executive position in that election.
+Job descriptions and responsibilities for these positions are listed below.

 CHIEF ELECTORAL OFFICER (CEO)